 It takes a long time and a lot of clients to achieve Kimberly’s level of experience, but the real secret of her success is something much simpler and perhaps rarer: She genuinely cares, and it genuinely shows.
 She’s not just preparing wills, tax returns, and trust documents, she’s taking personal care of people who are trying to do what’s best for their families and organizations.

-Kimberly recently took the helm as Quarles & Brady’s Firm Chair, but unlike most large law firm chairpersons, she refuses to give up her practice or her clients — she cares too much to let them go.
+Kimberly took the helm in 2013 as Quarles & Brady’s Firm Chair, but unlike most large law firm chairpersons, she declined to give up her practice or her clients — she cares too much to let them go.

 Education and Honors